InsaneNaman/myspace/src/pages/about.md

 > Those who are crazy enough to think they can change the world usually do 😎.- Steve Jobs

-and you just read my favourite quote.
+annnndddd you just read my favourite quote.
 Hope you liked it.

-If you still want to more about me then I would love to have a chat with you.
+If you still want to know more about me then I would love to have a chat with you.
 Shoot me an Email at hello@insanenaman.com.

 _Keep Creating Awesome Things !_